ControlAudio: Tackling Text-Guided, Timing-Indicated and Intelligible Audio Generation via Progressive Diffusion Modeling: Related Work

 \subsection{Progressive Modeling}

-In recent cross-modal generation tasks, such as video or avatar generation conditioned on diverse control signals~\cite{OmniHuman,hunyuancustom}, progressive modeling has proven effective in handling multi-condition video generation.
-However, its advantages have not been extended to controllable TTA generation, where precise timing control and intelligible speech represent critical requirements but remain unresolved.
+In recent cross-modal generation tasks, such as video or avatar generation conditioned on diverse control signals~\cite{zhao2025controlvideo,zhu2026causal,OmniHuman,hunyuancustom}, progressive modeling has proven effective in handling multi-condition video generation.
+However, its advantages have only been partially explored in TTA generation, such as in long-form narrative audio~\cite{guo2025audiostory} and video-to-audio~\cite{tian2025audiox,dai2026omni2sound} generation, and have not yet been extended to controllable TTA generation, where precise timing control and intelligible speech remain critical yet largely unresolved challenges.
+To address this gap, ControlAudio leverages progressive modeling to enable stage-wise controllability and fine-grained regulation across different levels.